 When you watch Hollywood movies and the CIA analyst or the surprisingly good-looking police officer clicks a button to 'enhance' footage from a surveillance camera, thus revealing facial features from what was previously a blurry blob, well, that's Hollywood.
 The thing about images is that they are just data, and you can't make detail (new data) appear where none exists in the original data.
 There's a funny explanation of this general idea here.
 However, with some satellite imagery there is one kind of 'enhancement' that actually kind of works (although it wreaks havoc in subtle ways on the image radiometry).
 The technique in question is called pansharpening, which refers to the fact that most passive optical satellite sensors have a 'pan-chromatic' band that records data on brightness across all the visible bands and at higher spatial resolution than the individual colour bands.
-For example, the sensors on Landsat satellites 4-7 have blue, green and red bands, all with 30 meter spatial resolution.
+For example, the sensors on Landsat satellites 4-7 have blue, green and red bands, all with 30 meter spatial resolution, and a pan-chromatic band that records blue and green as well as red light, with 15 meter spatial resolution.
 For modern high-resolution sensors, the difference in spatial resolution is even greater, with WorldView-2 having colour bands at 2 meter resolution and a pan-chromatic band at 50 cm resolution.
 Broadly speaking, we can therefore combine the colour information from the individual colour bands with the spatial detail from the pan-chromatic band, to get something like what you see in Figure 38.